 (b) - TAOC Learning Model (TLM)

 TIPS scheduling algorithm requires five different values, including the time, node function, number of downstream nodes, and rank and weight of the Erlang values.
 Therefore, the objective of the TLM is to characterize each access node and provide above mentioned information to the upstream node.
-In order to cope with the above requirements, LSTM based encoder-decoder model is adopted, as shown in Figure 5.
+To cope with the above requirements, an LSTM-based encoder-decoder model is adopted, as shown in Figure 5.

 The above model is replicated for each physical interface on the downstream side.
 In addition to the unit model for each interface, an aggregate model combines the input/output values.
 The model takes the ts number of sample values of x and predicts the m number of values for  t+1, T+2,…,t+m.

 In the unit model, Cei represents the LSTM cells for the encoder where i ranges in t,t+n and Cdj represents the LSTM cells for the decoder part.
 The j ranges from t+1 to t+m.
 The DLd forms the dense layer, which receives the state information from all the cells and transforms it into the output of Ld Dimension.
-On the other hand, D1 is a dense layer (Helen Josephine, Nirmala, & Alluri, 2021) that receives the m inputs and connects the F layer to connect single dimension stream.
-The F flattening layer (Chen et al., 2023) that receives the inputs equal the hidden layers (Le) multiplied by the ts units.
+On the other hand, D1 is a dense layer (Helen Josephine, Nirmala, & Alluri, 2021) that receives the m inputs and connects the F layer to cconnecta single dimension stream.
+The F flattening layer (Chen et al., 2023) that receives the inputs equals the hidden layers (Le) multiplied by the ts units.

 The TLM is installed on each real network node with the downstream nodes, such as the aggregation layer (DAL) and core nodes (CAL).
 The core nodes receive the swarm of g inputs fed to TLM(c) nodes.
 The TLM(g) nodes provide the data to TIPS instances running on G nodes, and TLM(c) provides the data for the TIPS instances running on C nodes, as shown in Figure 6.